patrickfrey/luabcd/README.md

 #### Origin
 The BCD numbers implementation originates from the project https://github.com/Wolframe/Wolframe.
 I implemented the module in 2013 for this project that is dead since summer 2014.
-The code is reissued under a new licence (MIT) with the concent of the co-authors of the projects.
+The code is reissued under a new licence (MIT) with the consent of the co-authors of the projects.